fireblocks/recovery/docs/CONTRIBUTING.md

 ### Build

-To build all apps and packages, run the following command:
+Run all `build` scripts.
+Build Recovery Utility, the Python DRS server, and Recovery Relay for production.
+Recovery Utility and the DRS server are compiled only for the development machine's architecture.

 ```
 yarn build